MicroEJ/Example-Java-Widget/com.microej.demo.widget/README.md

 - `Carousel`: demonstrates a `Carousel` widget.
 - `List`: demonstrates the `List` container from the widget library.
 - `Grid`: demonstrates the `Grid` container from the widget library.
+- `Fixed Grid`: demonstrates the `FixedGrid` container from the widget library.
 - `Dock`: demonstrates the `Dock` container from the widget library.
 - `Split`: demonstrates a `Split` container.
 - `Scrollable List`: demonstrates a `ScrollableList` container.